Updated: February 6, 2026

 The Algarve has long been a favorite with retirees, with its unrivaled coastline, mild climate in which to enjoy outdoor activities throughout the year, and strong expat community.

 This breathtaking destination regularly tops charts of the best regions to retire to – and with good reason.
-In many ways, the Algarve is geared to expats and retirees, with English widely spoken, excellent healthcare services, and several retirement homes to cater to retirees.
+In many ways, the Algarve is geared to expats and retirees, with English widely spoken, excellent healthcare services, and several senior homes to cater to retirees.

 Monte da Palhagueira has elevated luxury retirement living to new heights and is located close to the romantic and historic town of Alte.
-Monte da Palhaguiera is one of the best English speaking care homes in Portugal.
+Monte da Palhaguiera is one of the best English-speaking care homes in Portugal.
 The estate is surrounded by sun-dappled hills and is within 20 minutes of Faro Airport.
 It also has the only consecrated Anglican church in the area.

 You can find out more about the spectacular Algarve region in our article on Algarve Portugal real estate.